DaviAgnelo/Gerentiu/README.md

 # Gerentiu

-Gerentiu is a Discord administrative bot designed to provide moderation tools and translation features (as of now...) for Discord servers.
+Gerentiu is a Discord administrative bot designed to provide moderation tools and translation features for Discord servers.

-This repository contains the current public development version (v0.8)
+This repository contains the current public development version (v1.0)

 ---